-The following table reflects the actual warrants issued and outstanding as of December 31, 2018:
+The following table reflects the actual warrants issued and outstanding as of December 31, 2019:

-Grant date

-Number fair value Exercise

-Expiry date of warrants (\$) price

-April 19, 2020 15,000,000 786,000 0.1575
+Expiry date Number of warrants Grant date fair value (\$) Exercise price (\$) April 19, 2020 1,500,000 786,000 1.575 d) Stock options

 The Company has a stock option plan (the "Plan"), the purpose of which is to attract, retain and compensate qualified persons as directors, senior officers and employees of, and consultants to the Company and its affiliates and subsidiaries by providing such persons with the opportunity, through share options, to acquire an increased proprietary interest in the Company.
 The number of shares reserved for issuance under the Plan cannot be more than a maximum of 10% of the issued and outstanding shares at the time of any grant of options.
 The period for exercising an option shall not extend beyond a period of five years following the date the option is granted.